-Any activity or communication, including forms of social media, outside of work which is considered to be in conflict with the principles of this Code may result in a disciplinary investigation in accordance with NHS 24's Disciplinary Procedures.
-Staff should seek advice from line managers or Human Resources in advance of taking part in any event or activity which may fall into this category.
+Any activity or communication, including forms of social media, outside of work which is considered to be in conflict with the principles of this Code may result in a disciplinary investigation in accordance with Once for Scotland Conduct Policy.
+Staff should seek advice from line managers or People Services in advance of taking part in any event or activity which may fall into this category.
 Staff must also advise their line manager as soon as practicable if inadvertently found in a situation which could reflect negatively on NHS 24.